zheka2304/innercore-mod-toolchain/README.md

    - *java* is used to compile Java sources.
 Note that you have to install JDK of version 1.8 or higher to run this type of compilation
  - **additional** contains additional directories that should be copied to the mod build.
 In this example, root directory is copied to the root of the mod

+## toolchain.json

+*toolchain.json* located in toolchain folder.
+It contains information about what libraries should be linked and what ABIs should the project target.
+Projects basic configuration can be changed here.

+### Working with Android Debug Bridge

+Android Debug Bridge allows this toolchain to push mod files to the remote device and to launch Horizon via USB cable.
+You can specify push path in `pushTo` property in your *toolchain.json*.
+When you run the appropriate build task (*Ctrl+Shift+B*), only the files that were changed are being pushed.

 ## Documentation and Further Resources

 All the documentation is available at https://docs.mineprogramming.org.